alvin-muniz/communally-frontend/README.md

 I utilized a custom pipe for the meditation timer to transform the information from the time variable into a time format that's appropriate.

+##Persisting Sessions

+Currently a lot of the logic is being held in the timer component, that needs to get persisted into a session object.
+Since that is a main component of my application, persisting meditation sessions, I am going to keep the overall flow of the information lightweight use a session service to persist the information from the TimerComponent into a session object the view is able to view and retrieve from a session route.

+Session Module will hold:
+TimerComponent {push session information to} -> Session Component {acquire additional session information [ReflectionComponent nested within]}-> Persist the Session Object -> Viewable at the route "session"

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests